-The lead room principle in photography is a simple, but essential part of compositional technique.
-Portraiture, fashion, boudoir, event, and wedding photography – all use it.
+The lead room principle in photography is a simple but essential part of compositional technique.
+It is used in portraiture, fashion, boudoir, event, and wedding photography.

 Why Is Lead Room Important?